machinetranslate/machinetranslate.org/approaches/statistical-machine-translation.md

 ---
-nav_order: 20
+grand_parent: Building and research
 parent: Approaches
+nav_order: 101
 title: Statistical machine translation
 description: Statistical approaches to machine translation
 ---

 **Statistical machine translation** (SMT) is a machine translation approach that uses large volumes of bilingual data to find the most probable translation for a given input.
 Statistical machine translation systems learn to translate by analysing the statistical relationships between original texts and their existing human translations.

-The most important components in statistical machine translation are the translation model and the [language model](concepts/language-model.md).
+The most important components in statistical machine translation are the translation model and the [language model](/resources/concepts/language-model.md).

 ### Language model